 Travel reimbursement procedures (as coordinated by HR and DSU Purchasing Office)

-Candidates must submit receipts for reimbursements to the department (who will in turn submit paperwork to Business Services) unless travel is prepaid by DSU.
+Candidates must submit receipts for reimbursements to the department administrative assistant (who will in turn submit paperwork to Business Services) unless travel is prepaid by DSU.
 Expense reimbursement documentation shall be approved by the Dean and processing done in accordance with DSU Travel Policy.

 For each candidate who is selected for an on-campus interview, the Search Committee calls and/or emails professional references supplied by each candidate using the HR reference form.

-The Search Committee Chair works with search committee and department personnel to complete the interview itinerary, schedule hotels, identify activities and those attending the various itinerary events, etc. Once completed, the interview itinerary is returned to HR.
+The Search Committee Chair works with search committee and department personnel to complete the interview itinerary, schedule hotels, identify activities and those attending the various itinerary events, etc. Once completed, the interview itinerary is given to HR.

 HR schedules interviews and communicates itinerary to finalists.